 Remove from heat and let cool.

-Store the cherry sauce in the fridge for up to a week.
+Cover and store the sauce in the fridge for up to a week.

 Serve the sauce warm or at room temperature.

-A dessert that features this cherry dessert sauce is Risalamonde, Denmark’s most popular dessert!
+A dessert that features this cherry dessert sauce is Risalamande, Denmark’s most popular dessert!

 - 3 tablespoons granulated sugar